smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 functions such as:

 - Packet routing, forwarding, and interconnection to the Data Network (DN)
-- Allocation of User Equipment (UE) IP Address/prefix
+- Allocation of User Equipment (UE) IP Address/prefix along with SMF
 - Quality of Service policy enforcement
-- Handling of traffic filtering and packet inspection
+- Handling of traffic filtering, steering and application detection
 - Traffic usage reporting

 Note: This is not an exhaustive list of UPF functions.
 For details refer to